amirdehsarvi/Film-File-Organizer/README.md

 # Film File Organizer

-This script helps you automatically sort and rename your collection of film files by their **Director**, **Release Year**, and **Title** using data from the IMDB database.
+This repository contains two Python scripts that help you automatically sort and rename your collection of film files by their **Director**, **Release Year**, and **Title** using data from the IMDb database.

 ## Features

 - **Automatic File Sorting**: Sorts your film files into directories by `/Director/ReleaseYear - Title/FilmFile`.
 - **Multi-Format Support**: Works with a variety of film file formats including `.mp4`, `.mkv`, `.avi`, and more.
 - **IMDB Integration**: Fetches relevant movie details (director, title, release year) from the IMDB database to ensure accurate sorting.
-- **File Renaming**: Renames files to follow the format: `ReleaseYear - Title`.
+- **File Renaming**: Renames the movie file to its official IMDb title while retaining the original file extension.
+- **Two Modes**:
-- **User Confirmation**: Before applying changes, the script asks for user confirmation to verify the retrieved information.
+  - **Interactive Mode**: Prompts the user to confirm the IMDb data or provide alternative search input.
+  - **Automatic Mode**: Runs automatically, organizing files without user interaction.

 ## Prerequisites